 - 1. Immediately after an oral examination the examiner determines the result in writing and presents the student with a signed copy. - 2.
-The examiner establishes the result of a written examination as soon as possible and ensures that the result of that education unit is correctly submitted to the Department for Exam Administration and entered into OSIRIS at the latest three weeks after the day that the examination was taken (except for the periods when the Erasmus University is closed), on the understanding that in any case the result of the examination is known at the latest one week before the resit for the examination.
+The examiner establishes the result of a written examination as soon as possible and ensures that the result of that education unit is correctly submitted to the Exam Administration ESE and entered into OSIRIS at the latest three weeks after the day that the examination was taken (except for the periods when the Erasmus University is closed), on the understanding that in any case the result of the examination is known at the latest one week before the resit for the examination.
 In the event of force majeure the Examination Board can deviate from these terms. - 3.
 Each time that the term as meant in section 2 is exceeded, the Programme Board will charge a fine of €2,500 to the organisational unit responsible for the teaching and examination of the education unit concerned. - 4.
-The Department for Exam Administration checks whether the marking term for the written examinations has been observed and informs the Examination Board in time when this term is exceeded. - 5.
-The examiner establishes the result of a seminar as soon as possible and ensures that the result of that seminar is correctly submitted to the Department for Exam Administration and entered into OSIRIS at the latest three weeks after the lecturing term has ended (except for the periods when the Erasmus University is closed). - 6.
-The examiner determines partial results as soon as possible and ensures that these are published at the latest before the beginning of the written examination. - 7.
-The examiner immediately and correctly informs the Department for Exam Administration about the result of an education unit. - 8.
-The Department for Exam Administration ensures the correct entry into OSIRIS of the results of examinations, education units and examinations.
+The Exam Administration ESE checks whether the marking term for the written examinations has been observed and informs the Examination Board in time when this term is exceeded. - 5.
+The examiner establishes the result of a seminar as soon as possible and ensures that the result of that seminar is correctly submitted to the Exam Administration ESE and entered into OSIRIS at the latest three weeks after the lecturing term has ended (except for the periods when the Erasmus University is closed).

+- 6. In good consultation, the examiner and a reader jointly determine the preliminary result 'fulfilled' for a thesis, at the latest three weeks after the student has submitted the final version (except for the periods when the Erasmus University is closed) and has completed the thesis-and-curriculum evaluation.
+The examiner ensures that the preliminary result of the thesis is delivered immediately and correctly to the Exam Administration ESE.
+Immediately following the graduation session the thesis supervisor and the reader jointly determine the final grade for the thesis in good consultation. - 7.
+The examiner determines partial results as soon as possible and ensures that these are published at the latest before the beginning of the written examination. - 8.
+The examiner immediately and correctly informs the Exam Administration ESE about the result of an education unit. - 9.
+The Exam Administration ESE ensures the correct entry into OSIRIS of the results of examinations, education units and examinations.
 Results from students without Admission Statement and not enrolled for programmes are invalid.
-The Department for Exam Administration also registers the certificates that have been awarded to students.
-No information about registered data is disclosed to any persons other than the student, the Examination Board, the Executive Board of the Erasmus

-University Rotterdam, de Study Advisors, the Student Counsellors and the Examinations Appeals Board, with the exception of data about awarded certificates.
-The provisions in the preceding sentence can be deviated from with permission from the student.

-9. The involvement of the Department for Exam Administration as meant in the previous sections is without prejudice to what the Executive Board of the Erasmus University Rotterdam has determined on the matter.
+The Exam Administration ESE also registers the certificates that have been awarded to students.
+No information about registered data is disclosed to any persons other than the student, the Examination Board, the Executive Board of the Erasmus University Rotterdam, de Study Advisors, the Student Counsellors and the Examinations Appeals Board, with the exception of data about awarded certificates.
+The provisions in the preceding sentence can be deviated from with permission from the student. - 10.
+The involvement of the Exam Administrationas meant in the previous sections is without prejudice to what the Executive Board of the Erasmus University Rotterdam has determined on the matter.